OwaisAzad/Basic.md/README.md

-# Basic_Python_codes
+# Basic_Python
-In this Repository Some basic concept of Python code is Store.
+In this Repository Some basic Python code is Store.